Colombia

 Villa Loyola Carbonic Maceration

 Carbonic maceration lends this natural-process coffee a juicy body with layers of flavor.
-Opening with aromas of Concord grape, marzipan, and cherry, the brewed cup features notes of grape and green tea.
-Lively pink grapefruit acidity resolves into an aftertaste of cocoa nib and lavender.
+Opening with aromas of berry compote and navel orange, the brewed cup features notes of semi-sweet chocolate and grapefruit alongside fresh raspberry acidity.
+The complex finish features eucalyptus and allspice with lingering raspberry.

 Farm: Finca Villa Loyola